antonkorbalev/stockcalculator/README.md

 2) TestAccAgregator collects information about account balance and market operations for testing
 3) Write your own algorithms for testing using IAlgorithm
 4) Use MemoryCache to get candles each time for parameters determination
+5) Use calculator object to perform parallel calculations.